Brownian particles driven by spatially periodic noise: Free particle case

 \section{Free particle case}

 In the case of a vanishing external force ($F_0=0$), the Langevin equation (\ref{model}) now reads as

 where we set $\phi =0$ without loss of generality.
+We decided to approach this problem using the Stratonovich interpretation.
 For a given representation of the noise, this equation can be solved by direct integration in the particular case of {\it periodic boundary conditions} (PBC) in which we identify $x(t)\pm L$ with $x(t)$.
 The PBC correspond to a ring-like geometry of the one-dimensional system.

-and the limit of this solution for $\nu=1$ is
+and the limit of this solution for $\nu\rightarrow 1$ is

-We remark here that for open boundary conditions the analysis is harder and we were not able to find an analytical expression except for the special case $\nu=1$.
-In this limit PBC and open boundaries are identical as the particle can never trespass the points where the noise is zero.\\
+We remark here that in the case with {\it no boundaries}, i.e. when we let the particle diffuse through the whole $x$ axis, the analysis is harder and we were not able to find an analytical expression except for the special case $\nu=1$.
+In this limit PBC and the no boundaries case are identical as the particle can never trespass the points where the noise is zero.\\

 Equations (\ref{freesol}) and (\ref{simplified}) can be used to express noise-averages of any power of displacement.
-For an arbitrary moment $M_n(t):= \langle(x(t)-x_0)^n\rangle$ we obtain
+For an arbitrary moment $M_n(t):= \langle(x(t)-x_0)^n\rangle$ we obtain \begin{widetext}

 for $\nu\neq 1$ and

 for $\nu=1$.
 Since we are going to focus on the mean displacement $\langle x(t)-x_0\rangle$ and the mean-squared displacement $\langle (x(t)-x_0)^2\rangle$, we write the expressions for these two moments $(n=1,2)$ explicitly: